 How long will Maple Syrup Last?

-It is not clear how long real maple syrup will last unopened in long-term storage.
+It is unclear how long real maple syrup will last unopened in long-term storage.

 According to the United States Department of Agriculture and Oregon State University, real maple syrup has a shelf-life of one year unopened.
 And a year if refrigerated.
 The one year may be “best if used by date,” but that is not shown in the research.